webpack/webpack-cli/OPTIONS.md

   --progress [value]                                                                 Print compilation progress during build.
   --prefetch <value>                                                                 Prefetch this request.
   -j, --json [value]                                                                 Prints result as JSON or store it in a file.
-  --amd                                                                              You can pass `false` to disable AMD support.
   --no-amd                                                                           Negative 'amd' option.
   --bail                                                                             Report the first error as a hard error instead of tolerating it.
   --no-bail                                                                          Negative 'bail' option.